Toucaan/toucaan.docs/docs/core-concepts/space.md

 sidebar_position: 2
 ---

-# The Design Space
+# 3. The Design Space

-Toucaan is an Intrinsic Approach to Design.
-It allows creation of interfaces that exploit the intrinsic capabilities of the medium.
-By designing "contextually relevant" experiences, the developer not only finds the right solution for a given medium but also they address the accessibility situation in a meaningful way.
+Intrinsic approach to design is different from the responsive one in that it allows creation of interfaces that are **contextually relevant**—meaning, a befitting UX/UI that exploits the intrinsic capability of the medium.
+Interfaces that "belong to" a device.

+By designing for contextually relevant experiences, a developer not only finds the right solution for a given problem on a medium but also address the accessibility situation in a deeper meaningful way.

+Toucaan is an implementation of the Intrinsic Approach to design.

 ### The Axes of Intrinsic Design

 Toucaan's architecture is a simple implementation of the routes required along the [two axes of intrinsic design](/blog/intrinsic-design).
-Below is a plot of all the web-enabled devices plotted along the two axes in the increasing order of physical size.
+Observe the plot below showing browser sporting web devices along the axes of intrinsic design in the **increasing order of physical size**.

 ![Toucaan's Intrinsic Design Space](img/intrinsic-design-space.jpg)

-### How is it different from Responsive Design?
+### How is this different from Responsive Design?

-From the diagram above, one can see that the intrinsic space is considerably larger than the responsive one.
-Unlike with the responsive web design, the intrinsic approach uses a css router (see the [next chapter](router.md)) to separate stylesheets for various mediums .No hard-coded MQ breakpoints are used, for example.
+From the plot above, one can see that the intrinsic space is considerably larger than the responsive one.
+In fact responsive design is just a subset of solutions within the intrinsic design space (marked with red-lines above).

-Intrinsic does not even consider mobile and desktop on the same axis of design.
-Mobile is on the `y-axis` of intrinsic orientation, whereas the desktop is on the `x-axis`, and therefore the designer is expected to work on desktops and mobile separately without having they mockups switched with a break point between the two.
+Main difference are that an intrinsic implementation does not consider mobile web and desktop web on the same axis of design.
+Mobile falls on the `y-axis` or `portrait` axis of intrinsic design because most people hold and view mobile in portrait orientation, whereas the desktop falls on the `x-axis` or the `landscape` axis of intrinsic design.

-From the plot, it is easy to conclude that responsive design is all but one solution point in the overall design space of intrinsically capable mediums.
+Thusly, a designer doesn't need to correlate the two mediums or work out a functional relationship between the desktop and mobile views with a break point the two to switch.
+No consideration to switching of the context need be given.

+In fact, intrinsic design doesn't use hard-coded MQ breakpoints to switch stylistic presentation.
+The intrinsic approach uses a css router (see the [next chapter](router.md)) to separate stylesheets for different mediums on different axes of design.

 ### Is Toucaan a Design System?

 Toucaan is not a single design system.
-It is rather a conventional css framework with handpicked lessons from several sources.
-Toucaan is a logical approach to the art of application design that is much better at scaling and easier to maintain over the years.
+It is rather a vanilla css framework with handpicked lessons from several sources.
+Toucaan is also a recipe in motion with a perpetual aim of being better at accessibility, scaling, and maintainability over the years.

-Read more about intrinsic design and the core-concepts of [a css router](https://bubblin.io/blog/a-css-router) for an in-depth analysis.

-Open `space.md` (this page) and edit some lines: the site **reloads automatically** and displays your changes.